Image of Hiker's feet in front of Johnson Lake Overlook on the Superior Hiking Trail

 • Compression Sack for clothes

-Backpacking Bag Options for 2-5 day backpacking trips:
+Backpacking Bag Recommendations for 2-5 day backpacking trips:

 • I’ve also used the Osprey Renn 50 and will use the Osprey Aura 65 for trips longer than one week with no resupply options.
 To be honest though, I really prefer the Granite Gear barebones setup and find it to be more comfortable than all of the features on the Osprey Bags.
 If you’re new to backpacking and have a lot of luxury items you want to bring (ie, you don’t care what I say, you will be bringing deodorant and a camp chair), go for the Osprey Aura.
 However if you’re looking to keep it to bare essentials, look into some of the smaller GG packs.